 }

+\end{verbatim}

-Looking at model output
+\subsection{Looking at model output}

 Now that you have an MCMC algorithm to analyze spatial capture-recapture data with, let’s run an actual analysis so we can look at the output.
 As an example, we will again use the bear data that we already analyzed in WinBUGS and secr in Chapter 8.
 You can use the same script provided back in Chapter 8 to read in the data and build the augmented encounter history array; then source the MCMC code for the binomial encounter model algorithm with the cloglog link and run 5000 iterations.
 This should take approximately 25 minutes.

+\begin{verbatim}

 > source('SCR0binom.txt')

 > mod0<-SCR.0(y=bigTrap, X=trapmat, M=M, xl=xl, xu=xu, yl=yl, yu=yu, K=8, niter=5000)

+\end{verbatim}

 Before, we used simple R commands to look at model results.
 However, there is a specific R package to summarize MCMC simulation output and perform some convergence diagnostics – package coda (REF).
 Download and install coda, then convert your model output to an mcmc object

+\begin{verbatim}

 > chain<-mcmc(mod0)

-which can be used by coda to produce MCMC specific output.
+\end{verbatim}which can be used by coda to produce MCMC specific output.

-Markov chain time series plots
+\subsubsection{Markov chain time series plots}

 Start by looking at time series plots of your Markov chains using plot(chain).
 This command produces a time series plot and marginal posterior density plots for each monitored parameter, similar to what we did before using the hist() and plot() commands (Fig. XX).
 Time series plots will tell you several things: